MyreMylar/pygame_gui/docs/source/index.rst

  - Buttons, text entry, scroll bars and drop down menus all supported, with more on the way.

  - A window stack that will let you keep a bunch of moveable windows of 'stuff' around and correctly sorted.

+ - Support for localizing your GUI into different languages.

  - As closely respecting of the pygame way of doing things as possible.